 In 2019, five states—Arizona (HB 2318), Maine (SB 52), Massachusetts (HB 4203), Minnesota (HB 50) and Tennessee (HB 164)—enacted hand-held bans for all drivers.
 Arizona’s new law is noteworthy because, in contrast to the bans enacted by the four other states and several existing bans, it does not require activation or deactivation by a single tap or swipe.
 Additionally, Arizona (HB 2318) and Florida (HB 107) changed their texting ban for all drivers from secondary to primary enforcement law.

 Despite shortened or disrupted legislative sessions due to the COVID-19 pandemic, distracted driving laws were high on several legislature’s agendas this year.
 So far in 2020, at least nine states have enacted 12 distracted driving bills.
-Four states—Idaho (HB 614), Indiana (HB 1070), South Dakota (HB 1169) and Virginia (SB 160/HB 874)—enacted hand-held bans for all drivers.
-South Dakota’s new law explicitly allows the use of a GPS or navigation system but prohibits manually entering information into those systems while driving.
-It also allows reading, selecting or entering a telephone number when making or receiving a call.
-Additionally, the law specifically bans drivers from accessing, reading or posting on social media.
+Three states—Idaho (HB 614), Indiana (HB 1070) and Virginia (SB 160/HB 874)—enacted hand-held bans for all drivers.
+South Dakota (HB 1169) strengthened its distracted driving law to prohibit hand-held use in most situations, but drivers can still hold the phone to their ear while on a call.
+The new law also allows reading, selecting or entering a telephone number when making or receiving a call without requiring a limited number of touches or that it be made using voice command.
+It explicitly allows the use of a GPS or navigation system but prohibits manually entering information into those systems while driving.
+Additionally, the law defines “social media networking site” and specifically bans drivers from accessing, reading or posting on social media.
+The state also upgraded its texting ban from a secondary enforcement law to a primary enforcement law.

 Hand-held bans achieved advanced status in two additional states.
 A hand-held ban in Utah (HB 101) passed the House and was tentatively approved by the Senate until funding could be secured for the increased court costs the bill would create.
 It eventually failed.
 Colorado’s hands-free bill (SB 65) passed the Senate but was not considered by the House.
 Pending legislation in Ohio would impose a hand-held ban if enacted.